osrf/collaboration/physics_api.md

  * Merging URDF and SDF
    * Packaging: merging urdfdom_headers, urdfdom, sdformat
    * Merge URDF and SDF way of specifying kinematics.
 URDF: tree, recursive, SDF: graph.
-       * support non-tree in URDF: Designate a non-tree joint fallback to:  break / fuse when needed.
+       * Support non-tree in URDF: Designate a non-tree joint fallback to:  break / fuse when needed.
 Fuse is best specified by a group concept, where multiple joints in a graph can be fused to form a super-link.
+       * Use joint mimic to simplify graphs.
+See for example the [JointMimic](https://github.com/ros/urdfdom_headers/blob/master/urdf_model/include/urdf_model/joint.h#L149)

 ## Entity.hh